PlanterApp/planter_docs/content/en/docs/300_plant-information/313_flowers/index.md

 url: "plant-information/flowers"
 ---

 Planter is currently focused on food gardening.
-Flowers listed in Planter are either edible, or are good companion plants for other edible plants:
+Flowers listed in Planter are either edible, or are good companion plants for other edible plants.<br /><br />

-{{< screenshot Flowers-in-Planter.jpg "Screenshot of flowers currently supported in Planter" >}}
+{{< screenshot Flowers-in-Planter.jpg "Screenshot of flowers currently supported in Planter" >}}<br /><br />

 If you’d like to see Planter add support for flower gardens in future, let us know in the **Planter flower survey**!